Table of Contents - How To Clean A Hot Tub Without Draining It

 2. Wipe down the shell with a soft cloth

 The hot tub’s interior surfaces need attention next.
 A soft cloth works best to clean the interior surfaces of your hot tub.
+It removes visible dirt and scum without damaging the shell.

 Here’s what you need to do: